-- b.
-If any of the PA Program Rules and Regulations comes into conflict with the student's religious or other beliefs, it is the responsibility of the student to communicate their concern with the appropriate Program faculty or Program Director immediately.
+- a.
+Any other situation or condition not clearly addressed in these Rules and Regulations or the Student Handbook should be brought to the attention of the Program.
+Each concern will be considered independently according to the merits of the case.
+As far as possible, each concern will receive thorough review and managed with in a manner comparable to similar conditions described in this document closely aligned to the policies and procedures of the program and university as possible. - b.
+If any of the PA Program Rules and Regulations comes into conflict with the student's religious or other beliefs, it is the responsibility of the student to communicate their concern with the appropriate Program Faculty or Program Director immediately.
 The Program will determine if appropriate accommodations are feasible. - c.
-These Rules and Regulations may be amended periodically by the Program
+These Rules and Regulations may be amended periodically by the Program.